gtkachyk/File-Management-System/README.md

       - If the next folder 'F' in 'L' can be added to the Backup-Storage folder of 'I': add it and remove it from 'L'.

 #### Adding Concepts
-At this point, your network contains as many copies as it can.
+At this point, your network contains as many copies as it can.<br>
-However, it is possible that some of the instances storing your base copy have unused capacity.
+However, it is possible that some of the instances storing your base copy have unused capacity.<br>
 To address this, we will use a new branch of the fill unused space algorithm.

 #### Add to Partial Copies